Dental Implant-Retained Dentures – Oklahoma City, OK

 Creating a Permanent and Longer-Lasting Smile

 Are traditional dentures an effective way to restore your smile?
 Yes, they are.
 Do they offer stability and permanency?
 Unfortunately, not always.
-If you’re someone who is tired of dealing with messy adhesives, accidental slippage, and the changes occurring to your facial appearance as a result of missing teeth, there is a better solution – implant dentures.
+If you’re someone who is tired of dealing with messy adhesives, accidental slippage, and the changes occurring to your facial appearance as a result of missing teeth, there is a better solution – dental implant-retained dentures in Oklahoma City, OK.
 At Bluff Creek Dental, Dr. Patrick Crowley will work with you to create a treatment plan, so you have a smile that improves your confidence and oral health.
 To get started, contact us to schedule an appointment with Dr. Crowley.

 When you arrive for your procedure, the length of time it takes will depend on the number of teeth you need to replace.
 The implants, which are titanium posts, will be surgically placed within your jawbone.
 This will provide a solid foundation or your permanent dentures and act as the roots of your teeth.
 These implants will stimulate your bone, so it doesn’t deteriorate.
 Bone loss can cause significant problems to your oral health including facial collapse, shifting teeth, and additional tooth loss.

-It will take several months for the implants to fuse to the jawbone correctly, but once you are finished healing and Dr. Crowley is satisfied, you’ll return to our office.
+It will take several months for the implants to fuse to the jawbone correctly, but once you are finished healing and Dr. Crowley is satisfied, you’ll return to our dental office in Edmond.
 A small incision will be made to expose the top of the implant and after a few weeks of healing, you’ll come back for another appointment and have your implant dentures placed.

 If you are strongly considering implant dentures, Dr. Crowley will perform a thorough examination to conclude if you are a qualified candidate.
 It’s important that he review your medical and dental history and determine if you have enough bone support.
 If you do not have sufficient bone density, this can cause your implant to fail, as it will not properly fuse to the bone.
 If this is the case, there are other options that make it possible for you to receive implant dentures, such as a bone graft.